Envirometrix/PredictiveSoilMapping/02-Software.md

 ```

 Again, RStudio is constantly updated so you might have to obtain the most recent rstudio version and distribution.
-To learn more about doing first steps in R and RStudio and to learn to improve your scripting skills more efficiently, consider studying the following two Open Access books:
+To learn more about doing first steps in R and RStudio and to learn to improve your scripting skills more efficiently, consider studying the following tutorials:

-* Grolemund, G., (2014) [Hands-On Programming with R](https://rstudio-education.github.io/hopr/).
+* Grolemund, G., (2014) [**Hands-On Programming with R**](https://rstudio-education.github.io/hopr/).
 O’Reilly, ISBN: 9781449359010, 236 pages.

-* Gillespie, C., Lovelace, R., (2016) [Efficient R programming](https://csgillespie.github.io/efficientR/).
+* Gillespie, C., Lovelace, R., (2016) [**Efficient R programming**](https://csgillespie.github.io/efficientR/).
 O’Reilly, ISBN: 9781491950753, 222 pages.

+* Wilke, C.O., (2019) [**Fundamentals of Data Visualization**](https://serialmentor.com/dataviz/).
+O’Reilly, in press.

 ## Installing GIS software